Replicated control planes

 Run the following commands in every cluster to deploy an identical Istio control plane configuration in all of them.

 Create a Kubernetes secret for your generated CA certificates using a command similar to the following.
-See Certificate Authority (CA) certificates for more details.
+See Certificate Authority (CA) certificates2 for more details.

 Install Istio:

-For further details and customization options, refer to the installation instructions.
+For further details and customization options, refer to the installation instructions1.

 Setup DNS